ChristinaBohn/css-animations/README.md

 # css-animations
-A space to play around with CSS animations
+A space to play around with CSS and JS animations